topkecleon/telegram-bot-bash/doc/6_reference.md

 ### Edit / Replace Messages

-Edit a meassage means replace the conteint of the message in place.
-The message stay on the same position position in the chat an keeps the same message id.
+Edit a message means replace the content of the message in place.
+The message stay on the same position in the chat ank keep the same message id.

-There is no need to replace a message using the same format, e.g. a message sent with `send_normal_messaage` can be replaced with
+There is no need to use the same format when replace a message, e.g. a message sent with `send_normal_message` can be replaced with
 `edit_markdown_message` or `edit_html_message` and vice versa.

-To replace a message you must get the message id of the the orrinal message.
-The best way to get the id is to save the value of
+To replace a message you must know the message id of the the original message.
+The best way to get the message id is to save the value of
-`BOTSENT[ID]` when send the original message.
+`BOTSENT[ID]` after sending the original message.

 ##### edit_normal_message
 ```edit_normal_message``` replace a message with a text message in the given chat.